Asterius of Amasea: Artistic references

 Clothes decorated with religious images, worn by laymen it seems, are also condemned:having found some idle and extravagant style of weaving, which by the twining of the warp and the woof, produces the effect of a picture, and imprints upon their robes the forms of all creatures, they artfully produce, both for themselves and for their wives and children, clothing beflowered and wrought with ten thousand objects....You may see the wedding of Galilee, and the water-pots; the paralytic carrying his bed on his shoulders; the blind man being healed with the clay; the woman with the bloody issue, taking hold of the border of the garment; the sinful woman falling at the feet of Jesus; Lazarus returning to life from the grave.
 In doing this they consider that they are acting piously and are clad in garments pleasing to God.
 But if they take my advice let them sell those clothes and honor the living image of God.
 Do not picture Christ on your garments.
 It is enough that he once suffered the humiliation of dwelling in a human body which of his own accord he assumed for our sakes.
 So, not upon your robes but upon your soul carry about his image.

 Other interesting details of the lifestyle of the rich are mentioned in condemnation.
-The apparent contradiction of these positions confused Arnold Hauser, in his famous The Social History of Art, into wrongly claiming Asterius as an Iconoclast, but his objection to images on clothes is on the grounds of expense and frivolity.
+The apparent contradiction of these positions confused Arnold Hauser, in his famous The Social History of Art, into wrongly calling Asterius was an Iconoclast, but his objection to images adorning clothes is on the grounds of expense and frivolity.

 Texts

 Of Asterius's work, 16 homilies survive, and Photios lists four more.
-Some of these speeches have survived in medieval Latin, Georgian, and Church Slavonic translations.
+Some of these speeches have survived in Medieval Latin, Georgian, and Church Slavonic translations.

-An English translation exists of five sermons by Asterius, which were published in 1904 in the US under the title "Ancient Sermons for Modern Times", and issued as a reprint in 2007.
+An English translation exists of five sermons by Asterius, collected and published in 1904 in the United States under the title Ancient Sermons for Modern Times, and issued as a reprint in 2007.
 This is the main portion of his works to exist in English, and has been transcribed online.
 Oration 11 has also been translated.

-Other sermons by Asterius of Amasea existed in the time of Photius, who referred to a further ten sermons not now known in Bibliotheca codex 271.
-One of these lost sermons indicates that Asterius lived to a great age.
+Other sermons by Asterius existed in the time of Photius, who referred to a further ten sermons not now known in Bibliotheca codex 271.
+One of these lost sermons indicates Asterius lived to a great age.

-Philip Rubens, brother of the painter, produced an edition of the homilies, published posthumously in a memorial volume after his death in 1611, together with a short biography of Philip, a selection of Latin poems that he had written, and Latin poems written in his memory by his friends.
+Philip Rubens, brother of the painter Peter Paul Rubens, produced an edition of the saint’s homilies published posthumously in a memorial volume after his death in 1611.
+It joins a short biography of Philip, a selection of his own Latin poems, and those written in his memory by friends.